-OK, so I was daydreaming one day – while I was driving in my car.
-And it occurred to me one of the things God could possibly say to me when I make it before Him – is that He heard me.
+Okay, so I was daydreaming one day while I was driving in my car.
+And it occurred to me one of the things God could possibly say to me is that He heard me.
 He could say “Don’t you love that voice I gave you?
 I think I did a good job with it.
 And I heard all those things you said to me.”

 And how would I reply?